demisto/content/Packs/ServiceNow/README.md

 As part of this pack, you will also get two out-of-the-box layouts so that you can visualize ServiceNow ticket information in Cortex XSOAR.

-The Create ServiceNow Ticket playbook provides an example for how to use the Mirror ServiceNow Ticket playbook to mirror data and ServiceNow Ticket State Polling sub-playbook to track when the ticket closes.
+The Create ServiceNow Ticket playbook provides an example for how to use the Mirror ServiceNow Ticket playbook to mirror data and the ServiceNow Ticket State Polling sub-playbook to track when the ticket closes.

 <~XSIAM>